Humidity Caused by Everyday Activities Must Have an Escape Route

 One solution specifically designed for eradicating mold in apartments is the award-winning, energy-efficient IN Wall/ON Wall IW25-4 dehumidifier by Innovative Dehumidifier Systems.
 The IW25-4 puts apartment humidity control directly in the hands of landlords and property owners.
 Created to provide moisture removal daily, the built-in dehumidifier system includes a tamper-proof cover that can only be removed using a special tool.
 The IW25-4 can be quickly installed inside an interior wall between existing studs or hung directly on a wall.
 It operates independently of the HVAC system to condense and remove moisture in apartments quietly and efficiently.
 The system uses gravity to drain directly into existing plumbing, and when needed, an optional internal condensate pump (purchased separately) is installed inside the unit to redirect collected condensation.

-For landlords and tenants alike, the IW25-4 wins the battle against mold when it comes to apartment living.
+For landlords and tenants alike, the IW25-4 wins the battle against mold and its causes in apartments.